 The Custom Chart widget, unlike the other widgets, allows you to upload your own data through a CSV file.
 This way you are able to select exactly the data you want to show in your chart, down to the last detail.

 The Custom Chart widget has multiple templates.
 For each template, there is a specific CSV file that can be downloaded.
-Here's an example of how a custom chart could look like:
+Here's an example:

 In this guide we'll discuss the following: